 I wasn't there, I would have liked to, but it's true that it feels good to see that.
 It's good to see the passion.
 There is also a different style compared to tennis which is a more controlled, more fixed sport.

-MDL: In Italy it is clear, the padel is becoming one of the sports that people practice the most.
-I think we have to work on France, but it will start.
-I think the arrival of Major Padel in July in Paris will be a turning point for this sport.
+MDL: In Italy it is clear, padel is becoming one of the sports that people practice the most.
+I think we need to work on France, but it will start.
+I think that the arrival of Major Padel in July in Paris will be a turning point for this sport.

 The implication of certain important groups, even of communication is also a turning point.
 Canal +, which bought the rights to the WPT, also contributes.